 - Guided visualisation – Bear with me, because this sounds a bit woo-woo!
 But alongside traditional medication and therapies, many dermatologists now ‘prescribe’ guided visualisation.
 The idea is that you imagine the way you want to look or feel in your mind, and really focus on it.
 You are supposed to do it every day for about 10 minutes and I’ve been trying it out (when I remember!) since the conference.
 I lie down on my bed in the dark and try to picture my face as it looks when I have a rosacea flare up.
 I picture my skin starting to feel cool, as though someone is trickling cool water over my head, I focus on how it feels: the heat leaving my skin and the soothing feeling.
 I picture how it looks: the redness fading as the cool feeling seeps down my face.
-Dr Baron said that a great technique with children is getting them to pretend they’re a character from Harry Potter and to picture aiming their wand and casting a spell on their psoriasis, eczema, rosacea etc. I suppose it’s a form of meditation and I’ve been finding it really useful – I’ve even done it on boiling on hot tubes (although I didn’t lie down, obviously!) and it helped me to calm my breathing, I felt less hot and my skin felt calmer.
+Dr Baron said that a great technique with children is getting them to pretend they’re a character from Harry Potter and to picture aiming their wand and casting a spell on their psoriasis, eczema, rosacea etc. I suppose it’s a form of meditation and I’ve been finding it really useful – I’ve even done it on the Underground (although I didn’t lie down, obviously!) and it helped me to calm my breathing, I felt less hot and my skin felt calmer.
 The brain is a powerful tool – if it has the power to make your skin worse, why not harness it to make your skin better?

 - Belly breathing is a fantastic way to calm yourself, whether you’re nervous, stressed or scared.
 I do this on flights and before events where I feel apprehensive about talking to new people.
 It’s really simple and doesn’t take very long:

 - Put one hand on your chest and the other on your stomach.